×

 If you have not spent a lot of time in Hasselt, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Hasselt, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Hasselt for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial security in the future.
 However, buying a home also comes with additional costs such as maintenance, insurance, and property taxes.
 It also requires a significant upfront investment for the down payment and closing costs.
 Therefore, if you're not financially ready for these expenses, renting might be a better option.
 Renting a home in Hasselt offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it typically requires a smaller upfront investment than buying.
 However, when you rent, your monthly payments do not contribute to building equity.
 You also have less control over your living space, as you cannot make significant changes without the landlord's permission.
 In conclusion, whether you should buy or rent a home in Hasselt depends on your financial situation, long-term plans, and personal preferences.
-It's important to carefully consider these factors and possibly consult with a financial advisor before making a decision," commented one expat who made the move to Hasselt.
+It's important to carefully consider these factors and possibly consult with a financial advisor before making a decision," said one expat in Hasselt.

 What should I pack when moving to Hasselt?